-- 16.1 All Councillors must comply with the requirements of The Councillors' Code of Conduct and associated regulations and guidance as issued by the Standards Commission for Scotland from time to time. - Deference shall at all times be paid to the authority of the Provost.
-When he/ she begins to speak, any Councillors addressing the meeting shall give way; he/ she shall be heard without interruption, and no Councillors shall speak until the Provost has finished speaking. - 16.3 All Councillors must respect the Provost, colleagues, Council employees and any members of the public present during meetings or other formal proceedings of the Council. - 16.4 Councillors are accountable for their own individual conduct in meetings of the Council at all times irrespective of the conduct of others.
+- 16.1 All Councillors must comply with the requirements of The Councillors' Code of Conduct and associated regulations and guidance as issued by the Standards Commission for Scotland from time to time. - 16.2 Deference shall at all times be paid to the authority of the Provost.
+When he/ she begins to speak, any Councillors addressing the meeting shall give way; he/ she shall be heard without interruption, and no Councillors shall speak until the Provost has finished speaking.
+Councillors shall intimate to the Provost their requirement to leave a meeting, whether they have joined in person or remotely, and this shall be recorded in the minutes of the meeting. - 16.3 All Councillors must respect the Provost, colleagues, Council employees and any members of the public present during meetings or other formal proceedings of the Council. - 16.4 Councillors are accountable for their own individual conduct in meetings of the Council at all times irrespective of the conduct of others.
 Abusive or offensive language shall not be acceptable.
-Councillors shall have regard at all times to the requirements of equalities legislation. - All Councillors must comply with rulings from the Provost in the conduct of business of the Council.
+Councillors shall have regard at all times to the requirements of equalities legislation. - 16.5 All Councillors must comply with rulings from the Provost in the conduct of business of the Council.
 This includes rulings on the proper and timely conduct of meetings, the acceptability of language used and the fairness and sufficiency of debate.
-Councillors present at the meeting share the responsibility for the proper and expeditious discharge of business and the role of the Provost requires to be supported and respected. - 16.6 No behaviour disruptive to a meeting shall be acceptable and where appropriate, the sanctions specified in Standing Order 21.1 (1) (Suspension of a Councillor) will be invoked. - 16.7 In the event of persistent misconduct of a Councillor by disregarding the ruling of the Provost, or behaving improperly or offensively or using unbecoming language, or wilfully obstructing the business of the meeting, the Provost may take any of the following courses either separately or in sequence:
+Councillors present at the meeting share the responsibility for the proper and

-- (1) direct the Councillor to refrain from speaking during the remainder of the debate on the matter under discussion; - adjourn the meeting for such period as seems expedient to the Provost; and - in the event of general disturbance which in the opinion of the Provost renders the due and orderly despatch of business impossible, the Provost may, in addition to any other power vested in him/ her, without the question being put, suspend the meeting for such period of time that he/ she considers expedient.
+- expeditious discharge of business and the role of the Provost requires to be supported and respected. - 16.6 No behaviour disruptive to a meeting shall be acceptable and where appropriate, the sanctions specified in Standing Order 21.1 (1) (Suspension of a Councillor) will be invoked. - 16.7 In the event of persistent misconduct of a Councillor by disregarding the ruling of the Provost, or behaving improperly or offensively or using unbecoming language, or wilfully obstructing the business of the meeting, the Provost may take any of the following courses either separately or in sequence: - (1) direct the Councillor to refrain from speaking during the remainder of the debate on the matter under discussion: - (2) adjourn the meeting for such period as seems expedient to the Provost; and - in the event of general disturbance which in the opinion of the Provost renders the due and orderly despatch of business impossible, the Provost may, in addition to any other power vested in him/ her, without the question being put, suspend the meeting for such period of time that he/ she considers expedient.